fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; Dark roasts have ruled the shelves for most of…

 Can you use espresso beans with other methods of brewing coffee?
 Absolutely!
 Just remember that different methods can produce a radically different drink in the cup.
 Some beans that are amazing in an espresso machine might be terrible if used in a drip or pour-over coffee maker.
 Just as some beans that make a delightful morning drip coffee might make a horrible espresso.

-If you’re looking at pre-ground coffee, there is a huge difference between espresso grind and regular grind.
+If you’re looking at pre-ground coffee, there is a huge difference between an espresso grind and a regular grind.
 To make espresso, you need the beans finely ground, almost to a powder.
 You then place the grind in a portafilter and tamp it to make a tightly packed puck.

 Remember that you make espresso using pressure to push the water through.
 The brewing process takes about 20 to 30 seconds.
 The fine grind is what allows the full flavor to be extracted in such a short period of time.

 If you try to use espresso grind in a drip maker, you’ll likely end up with the basket overflowing.
-The grind packs down and doesn’t let the water through.
+The grind pack down and doesn’t let the water through.
 You’re left with a giant mess.

 If you do manage to get some liquid through the grinds, it will be over-extracted.
 The resulting sludge will be overwhelmingly bitter and have a dull, lifeless taste.